-(b) Vehicle allowances shall be paid only on submission of the approved travel form signed by the employee and approved by her supervisor.
+(b) Vehicle allowances shall be paid only on submission of the approved travel form signed by the employee and approved by the employee's supervisor.

-(c) Where an employee is required to use her automobile for the Employer's business, the employee must conform to the regulations of the Insurance Corporation of BC and carry the appropriate class of insurance.
+(c) Where an employee is required to use the employee's automobile for the Employer's business, the employee must conform to the regulations of the Insurance Corporation of BC and carry the appropriate class of insurance.